Could Peripheral Nerve Stimulation Eliminate Your Chronic Pain?

 What Types of Peripheral Nerve Stimulation Devices Are Available?

-Duke offers three types of peripheral nerve stimulation devices, all of which are highly effective and low risk.
+Duke offers two types of peripheral nerve stimulation devices, both of which are highly effective and low risk.
 Each device has its own strengths and may deliver different results depending on the type and location of your pain.

-Of the three Duke-approved peripheral nerve stimulation devices, the SPRINT system is the least permanent.
-The SPRINT device is removed after 60 days but promises pain relief for up to -- and sometimes beyond -- two years.
-The small, lightweight transmitter and battery are worn on your skin.
+The SPRINT’s small, lightweight transmitter and battery are worn on your skin.
 There is one drawback: the SPRINT system can’t be submerged, so although you can shower normally, you won’t be able to swim or take a bath during the 60 days when you are wearing the device.

 Am I a Candidate for Peripheral Nerve Stimulation?